gregl83/redis-commands/README.md

 # redis-commands

 Redis provides a lot of functionality for data types "out of the box."
-Additional functions can be written in the using Lua scripts for cases where there isn't a "vanilla" function that fits.
+Additional functions can be written via Lua scripts for cases where there isn't a "vanilla" function that fits.
 Redis also uses the Lua interpreter to execute it's native commands.
 Scripts are executed atomically (blocking).

 For more information on executing Lua scripts with Redis see the [Eval Command Documentation](http://redis.io/commands/eval).